YasiruWickramasinghe/Design_Pattern_Bootcamp/README.md

 # Design Patterns

+## 1) Solid Principle

+The SOLID principles are a set of design principles for object-oriented programming that aim to make code more maintainable, flexible, and reusable

+### i) Single Responsibility Principle (SRP)
+A class should have only one reason to change.

+### ii) Open-Closed Principle (OCP)
+Classes should be open for extension but closed for modification

+### iii) SLiskov Substitution Principle (LSP)
+Objects of a derived class should be substitutable for objects of the base class.

+### iv) Interface Segregation Principle (ISP)
+Clients should not be forced to depend on interfaces they do not use.

+### v) Dependency Inversion Principle
+Depend on abstractions, not concretions.

+# Design Patterns Category

 Explore this Java repository to understand and implement Creational, Structural, and Behavioral design patterns.
 Enhance your coding practices and build scalable, maintainable software using these proven principles.

 ## 1) Creational Design Patterns